 Chicks don’t require any food or water for @48 hours after they hatch.
 If you are using an incubator that means you don’t need to remove chicks as they hatch.
 Minimizing disruption with incubator humidity is important, so leave them there as long as possible.
 If, like me, you have hen-raised chicks, then they are out on the soil within the first day pecking at whatever their mother tells them is food.

 For the first eight weeks, I also feed them starter crumbles, which is a high protein (20-22%) product providing the nutrients they need to grow.
-Too much protein can cause liver and kidney damage so make sure to transition them onto the next stage by the time they are ten weeks.
+Too much protein can cause liver and kidney damage (like gout) so make sure to transition them onto the next stage by the time they are ten weeks.

 It’s a bit confusing in that there is another product called Starter/Grower which can be used for their first twenty weeks.
 Check the labels or talk to staff at your local supplier if you are unsure which product is most appropriate.

 The former doesn’t contain actual medication, like antibiotics, but amprolium which is a thiamine blocker.
 Coccidiosis mostly affects young birds under the age of six months and requires thiamine in order to reproduce; so starving them of this essential component impedes their ability to survive.
 It will only provide your birds resistance to the pathogen for the duration they are eating it, not in the future.
 By then, like many adult birds, they will have developed resistance to coccidia.
 If your chicks have been vaccinated against coccidiosis don’t double-dip by giving them medicated feed because the two interfere with each other.

 Think of this as food for growing teenagers: it contains 16-18% protein, but less calcium than layer pellets which aren’t required until your pullets start laying.
 You can buy it in a crumble or pellet form.